ecosystem-of-trust-interoperability/.github/profile/README.md

 ## About

-Information about interop workshops, information captured during workshops and co-design material for the Interoperability Working Group will reside in a private incubator repository to which participants in the group will be invited.
-As content matures into models, designs, protocols and frameworks it will be moved to public repositories once agreement is obtained from all required parties.
+Information about interop workshops, information captured during workshops and co-design material for the Interoperability Working Group will reside in a 🔒 **private** incubator repository to which participants in the group will be invited.
+As content matures into models, designs, protocols and frameworks it will be **migrated** to 📢 **public** repositories once agreement is obtained from all required parties.

 ## Getting started